schemburkar/octocat.dev/_pages/about.md

 ![profile picture of Shubhan Chemburkar](https://octocat.dev/assets/blog/authors/default.png)

-**Shubhan Chemburkar** is a experienced software engineer having 13 years of experience in developing products in Microsoft stack.
+**Shubhan Chemburkar** is a experienced software engineer having 13.5 years of experience in developing products in Microsoft stack.

 This website [octocat.dev](octocat.dev) is his personal blog on all developer related stuff.
 Expect posts on Azure, .NET, React and more!

-Currently he works in [Icertis](https://www.icertis.com) as a Senior Architect.
-He has previously worked at FIS (formerly SunGard) and Indigo Architects.
+Currently he works in [Odessa](https://www.OdessaInc.com) as a Director, Engineering.
+He has previously worked at [Icertis](https://www.icertis.com), FIS (formerly SunGard) and Indigo Architects.

 You can always reach out to him on [Twitter](https://twitter.com/intent/tweet?screen_name=shubhan3009&ref_src=octocat.dev).

 ## **Summary**

-- Senior Architect with 13 years of experience in developing products for enterprise scale products and apps.
+- Experienced Software Architect with 13.5 years of experience in developing products for enterprise scale products and apps.
 - Extensive work in .NET web apps, React, apps, and websites.
 - Worked in fast paced agile environments with focused implementation & product delivery.
 - Solving enterprise scale problems like user experience, performance, security, and integrations.